wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon.md

 # Restart

-Now start the stateful service again using
+Start the stateful service again:

 ```shell
 $ dcos marathon app start postgres
 ```

-The metadata of the previous `postgres` task will be used to launch a new task that takes over the reservations and volumes of the previously stopped service.
+The metadata of the previous `postgres` task is used to launch a new task that takes over the reservations and volumes of the previously stopped service.
 Inspect the running task again by repeating the command from the previous step.
-You will see that the same `persistenceId` is used, and the running service task will work on the same data as the previous one.
+You will see that the same `persistenceId` is used and the running service task is using the same data as the previous one.

 # Scale up

-Let's scale the service to 2 instances with this command:
+Scale the service to 2 instances:

 ```shell
 $ dcos marathon app update postgres instances=2
 ```

-As expected, a second task will be started.

 # Scale down

-Suppose you now want to scale down again and don't care for the second task anymore.
-That involves 2 steps to follow:
+Suppose you now want to scale down again and will no long need the data for the second task.
+Follow two steps to scale down your app and clear the repository:

-1. scale down to 1 task via
+1. scale down to 1 task:

 ```shell
 $ dcos marathon app update postgres instances=1
 ```
-You will hereafter still see the second task, as you did before when scaling to 0.
+You will still see the second task, as you did before when scaling to 0.

-Now, in order to get rid of the task and its persistent data, you need to explicitly `wipe` the state off the internal repository:
+1. In order to get rid of the task and its persistent data, you need to now explicitly `wipe` the state off the internal repository:

 ```
 $ dcos marathon task stop postgres.53ab8733-fd96-11e5-8e70-76a1c19f8c3d --wipe
 ```

-As a result, the task will be wiped from the Marathon state, its reserved resources will be unreserved and the persistent volumes it used will be destroyed.
+The task will be wiped from the Marathon state, its reserved resources will be unreserved and the persistent volumes it used will be destroyed.
 The Mesos garbage collection process will eventually remove destroyed persistent volumes from disk.

 # Cleanup

 In order to completely remove the above setup, you delete the service:

 ```shell
 $ dcos marathon app remove postgres
 ```

-# Appendix: Next Steps
+# Appendix

-For further information on stateful services in DC/OS on Marathon, see
+For further information on stateful services in DC/OS on Marathon, see:

 - [Marathon API Documentation](https://mesosphere.github.io/marathon/docs/persistent-volumes.html)